BoskieBuenos/agraph/README.md

    \  /
    Type
 ```
-being interpreted as:
+be interpreted as:
 ```
 Type      Type
   \       /
   Type Type
 ```
 #### Nodes' ids
-When a node is represented by a type in graph's representation string, the id of a created node instace can be defined as a suffix of the representation.
+When a node is represented by a type in graph's representation string, the id of a created node instance can be defined as a suffix of the representation.
 ```
 agraph.register_node_builder(Company, lambda id: Company(id=id))
 agraph.register_node_builder(Employee, lambda id: Employee(id=id, name='John Doe'))